 “It is imperative that low-income and disadvantaged youth in urban places have access to our forests and natural resources.
 I believe American Forests can play a key role in providing opportunities to the next generation of young people.”

-Elisa was previously an Associate Professor of Philosophy at Molloy College in New York, and served as the Chair of the Philosophy Department and Director of the Center for Social and Ethical Concerns.
-She is also a trustee for the Rapaport Family Charitable Trust, and a volunteer leader with organizations as diverse as the American Red Cross, the Anne Frank Center USA, and the Walt Whitman Birthplace Association.
+Elisa is a philosophy professor, author and nonprofit professional with a specialization in applied ethics.
+She is a trustee for the Rapaport Family Charitable Trust and a volunteer leader with organizations as diverse as the American Red Cross, the Anne Frank Center USA and the Walt Whitman Birthplace Association.

 “I believe in giving back — to my community, to the nation, and to the world.
 American Forests gives people an effective, tangible way to have an impact on the environment.”

 Candace Dodson-Reed is an experienced executive with a 20 plus year career in the public, education and nonprofit sectors.
 Candace currently serves as the Chief of Staff to the President and Executive Director of the Office of Equity and Inclusion at the University of Maryland Baltimore County (UMBC).
 Prior to her appointment in 2018, she was the AVP of Communications and Public Affairs at UMBC, a Vice President at the Greater Baltimore Committee and, for almost eight years, served as the Deputy Chief of Staff/Director of Constituent and Community Affairs for Howard County Government.

 “The climate crisis and issues of equity and inclusion remain some of the biggest challenges we are facing.
 AF plays a critical role in addressing both and I am honored to contribute in such a meaningful way as a board member.”